 Is Spread Betting Tax-Free?

-In the UK, spread betting is often described as tax-efficient for individual clients.
-But it is better not to oversimplify that into a blanket “tax-free” claim.
+In the UK, spread betting is often described as tax-efficient for some individual clients.
+But it is better not to reduce that to a blanket “tax-free” claim.

-A more accurate way to think about it is:
+A more accurate way to think about it:

 • tax treatment depends on your jurisdiction